brightcove/hot-shots/README.md

 * `value`:      Stat value `required except in increment/decrement where it defaults to 1/-1 respectively`
 * `sampleRate`: Sends only a sample of data to StatsD `default: 1`
 * `tags`:       The Array of tags to add to metrics `default: []`
-* `callback`:   The callback to execute once the metric has been sent
+* `callback`:   The callback to execute once the metric has been sent or buffered

 If an array is specified as the `name` parameter each item in that array will be sent along with the specified value.